Monday 11 February 2019

 Sydney University and Macquarie University offer loans of up to $2,000, and the latter also offers emergency loans of $50 in cases where students are without funds for essential needs.
 UTS offers loans which are capped at $500.
 International students are eligible to apply for all of these.

 To be considered for these types of loans, though, you’ll have to meet certain criteria.
 These usually come down to the following:

 You might also be asked to provide documents to back your application, such as bank statements, proof of income, and even budget spreadsheets.
 A chat with a support officer will also probably be in order.

 Keep in mind though that not all universities do this, so you’ll need to ask around at the institute you attend.

 If your university doesn’t offer loans to students, or it does but you’re in need of a larger amount, they still might be able to help you.
-Several universities assist international students in sourcing student loans from their home countries.
+Several Australian universities assist international students in sourcing student loans from their home countries.

 UNSW can help international students apply for loans if they hail from Canada, Denmark, Norway, Sweden, or the UK.
 Students from the US have a few more options available to them, including a low-interest federal loans, private loans, and the US Department of Veterans Affairs education benefit program.
 UTS and USyd offer similar services.

 So if you’re strapped for cash and want some help from institutions back home, give your uni a call to see what they can organise for you.